kausthub-kannan/Drake/README.md

 ## Upcoming Features
 - **Image Support**: Querying images on similarity criteria.
 - **Image for context**: Using images for context in multimodal models like Llava.
-- **Completely Open Source**: Supporting the app to run on completely open source models like Llava, Llama.
+- **Completely Open Source**: Supporting the app to run on completely open source models like Llava, and Llama.